Overview

 This consultation is seeking feedback on the potential application of the Energy Industry Jobs Plan (EIJP) in the context of the scheduled closure of Eraring Power Station.

 The EIJP is a legislative framework that ensures workers at closing coal-fired and gas-fired power stations can access supports from their employers to prepare for and transition into their next job.
 Where the EIJP is put in place, employers will be required to provide their employees with supports including access to training, career planning and financial advice.
+The EIJP can include the owner or operator of the power station, as well as businesses within the supply chain that will be substantially impacted (for example, a coal mine that supplies a power station).

-This consultation seeks stakeholders’ views on applying the EIJP framework to support workers impacted by the closure of Eraring Power Station, a coal-fired power station in the Lake Macquarie area owned and operated by Origin Energy.
+This consultation seeks stakeholders’ views on applying the EIJP framework to support workers at businesses impacted by the closure of Eraring Power Station, a coal-fired power station in the Lake Macquarie area owned and operated by Origin Energy.
 The power station is scheduled to close in August 2027.

 The Authority is seeking your feedback to understand how workers and businesses are likely to be impacted by the closure, what support workers can already access, and whether an EIJP will help smooth the transition for those workers.